susanphone/Artificial_Intelligence/State-Space_Search.md

 * In a stack and use LIFO
 * Backtracking to continue search
 * It is complete only with a finite graph
+* most naturally supports searching for solutions in CSP

 * Not complete and not optimal
 * Time and space complexity = O(b*d)?